[DISCLOSURE: Cards from our partners are mentioned below.]

 When it comes to earning rewards on groceries, there is no better card than the Blue Cash Preferred card from American Express (we’ve got a full review here).
 With this card, you receive 6% back at U.S. supermarkets on up to $6,000 in purchases per year.
 When you use this card at gas stations, you receive 3% back.
 All other purchases earn 1% cash back.

-When you apply before May 3, 2017, you can earn 10% cash back at restaurants (a $200 cash back max) for the first six months, and you’re eligible for a $150 cash back bonus after spending $1,000 in the first three months.
+When you apply, you’re eligible for a $150 statement credit after spending $1,000 in the first three months.

 3. AARP Credit Card From Chase